Oscars soundtrack winners 2019: who won best music and how can I download it?

 It’s a tough feat to create a successful soundtrack single and a worldwide pop hit – but Kendrick Lamar and SZA managed it with their catchy soprano-vocalised chorus.
 Seamlessly fitting in with the rest of the top 40, ‘All the Stars’ reached No. 1 in four countries.

 ‘The Place Where Lost Things Go’ – Mary Poppins Returns

-Written by composer Marc Shaiman and vocalised by Emily Blunt, the tender ballad from the sequel to Mary Poppins has fast become one of the most popular songs on this memorable new soundtrack.
+Written by composer Marc Shaiman and vocalised in the film by Emily Blunt, the tender ballad from the sequel to Mary Poppins fast became one of the most popular songs on the memorable new soundtrack.

 Classic FM presenter Catherine Bott, who is also an acclaimed soprano, said of Blunt’s performance: “In the tender ‘The place Where Lost Things Go’, Blunt sings and acts to perfection, with musical phrasing and lots of breath in her voice, perfectly pitched on every note (well, you’d expect no less from Mary Poppins).”

 From the documentary about the extraordinary legacy of US Supreme Court Justice Ruth Bader Ginsburg, ‘I’ll Fight’ is a powerful song which almost rivals last year’s anthemic success story, ‘This is Me’ (from The Greatest Showman).